archivesunleashed/docker-aut/coursework/introduction-to-spark-shell.md

 To run: `./spark-shell --jars /home/vagrant/project/warcbase/target/warcbase-0.1.0-SNAPSHOT-fatjar.jar`

-First script.
+On your own system, you might want to pass different variables to allocate more memory and the such (i.e. on our server, we often use `/home/i2millig/spark-1.5.1/bin/spark-shell --driver-memory 60G --jars ~/warcbase/target/warcbase-0.1.0-SNAPSHOT-fatjar.jar` to give it 60GB of memory; or on the cluster, we use `spark-shell --jars ~/warcbase/target/warcbase-0.1.0-SNAPSHOT-fatjar.jar --num-executors 75 --executor-cores 5 --executor-memory 20G --driver-memory 26G`).

+Now we are ready for our first test script.
 To get this working, you need to first type:

 ```
 :paste